krzysztofj1234567890/computer-science-basics-tutorials/Architecture/architect_interview.md

   - Redundant Components
   - Database Replication
   - AWS: EC2 Auto Scaling, Aurora Multi-AZ, RDS Read Replicas, DynamoDB Global Tables.
+    - In AWS Aurora Multi-AZ deployments, you can only write to one primary node (writer) in a single region at a time.
+However, you can have multiple read replicas in the same or different Availability Zones (AZs) within that region.
+    - If you need write capability across multiple regions, you might be referring to Aurora Global Databases, which supports cross-region replication
+    - Write Operations: Only one region can handle writes at a time.
+However, you can failover the primary writer region to another region in case of a failure.
+    - with Amazon DynamoDB Global Tables, you can write to multiple regions simultaneously.
 - High-Performance and Redundant Networking
   - AWS: Elastic Load Balancing (ELB), Route 53 DNS Failover, Direct Connect.
+    - AWS load balancers are typically designed to be highly available and can distribute traffic across multiple Availability Zones (AZs) within a region
+    - With AWS Direct Connect, you establish a direct physical connection between your on-premises network and AWS.
+This private link provides better security, reliability, and performance than using the public internet.
+      - alternative: AWS Site-to-Site VPN
 - Service-Level Monitoring, Alerts, and Automated Recovery
   - Proactive Monitoring:
   - Auto-Healing and Self-Healing Systems